 In order to avoid duplicate counts of events on overlapping zones (e.g. 12 and 12.1), an appropriate redistribution of seismic rates is necessary.
 Background events have to be removed from the rates computed for the topmost overlapping layer, so that joint calculation of the occurrence rates for the two zones will keep the total balance unmodified.
 In order to do so, the unit-area background rate is obtained by counting the occurrences in the background region not falling also into the overlapping layer.
 This can be done by simple subtraction of the total events observed in the two zones.
 The background rate is then removed from the occurrence of the overlapping zone after rescaling by local area extension.
 For simplicity, we limited this procedure to just one single overlapping zone, but such a strategy can nonetheless be extended to the use of several layers, each delimited by contouring the average density level of events over the area.
-This approach would be an intermediate approach between standard distributed and smoothed seismicity models.
+This last approach would be an intermediate approach between standard distributed and gridded seismicity models, where the occurrence rates for a unit area could vary over the zone, while keeping the total rate balance unmodified.